Optimal General Matchings: Structure of general -matchings

-Assume then that we have some candidate path, which is not a canonical path, so $d_{M_0 \oplus \cal{S}}(v_1) \notin B(v_1)$.
+Assume then that we have some candidate path with one endpoint $v_1$ or two endpoints $v_1, v_2$, which is not a canonical path, so $d_{M_0 \oplus \cal{S}}(v_1) \notin B(v_1)$.
 Since $N$ is a $B$-matching there exists an alternating path $P'$ in the maximal decomposition of $ (M_0 \oplus \cal{S}) \oplus N$ with one endpoint $v_1$.
 This path has the property that either $P$ and $\S$ both diminish the number of edges incident to $v_1$, or they both increase the number of edges incident to $M_0$, or our alternating paths would not be maximal.
 After adding $P$ to $\cal{S}$ the following things may happen: \begin{enumerate} \item $P$ has two different endpoints $v_1, v_3$.
-Then vertex $v_1$ is then fine in $\S \cup P$.
+Then vertex $v_1$ is fine in $\S \cup P$.
 If $v_3$ is not an endpoint of any alternating path belonging to $\cal{S}$, then $v_3$ is a new endpoint of $\cal{S} \cup P$ and either (i) $v_3$ is fine in $\S \cup P$ and we have decreased the number of wrong endpoints by one or (ii) $v_3$ is wrong in $M \oplus (\S \cup P)$ and the number of wrong endpoints of $\S \cup P$ is the same as the number of wrong endpoints of $\S$ and we continue the process treating $\S \cup P$ as the new candidate for a canonical path.
 If $v_3$ is an endpoint of some alternating path belonging to $\cal{S}$, then we have created a new meta-cycle $\cal{C}$ incident to $v_3$.
-If $v_3$ is fine in $\S \cup C$ then we decreased the number of wrong endpoints.
-If $v_3$ is fine in $C$ then $C$ is a canonical path with respect to $M_0$.
+If $v_3$ is fine in $\S \cup \C$, then we decreased the number of wrong endpoints.
+If $v_3$ is fine in $\C$ then $\C$ is a canonical path with respect to $M_0$.
 Otherwise it means that $d_{M_0}(v_3) + 2 \notin B(v_3)$, so $v_3$ must be the other endpoint of $\S$.
-Then we have only one wrong endpoint left, $v_3$, and we continue extending $\S$ from $v_3$.
-Note that now that two endpoints joined in $v_3$, we will move one of the endpoints to make $v_3$ fine, but the other will always be $v_3$.
+In this case we have only one wrong endpoint left, $v_3$, and we continue extending $\S$ from $v_3$.
+Note that now that two endpoints have joined in $v_3$, we seemingly have only one endpoint.
+However, after the addition of an alternating path with two endpoints $v_3$ and $v'$, $\S$ will have two endpoints - $v_3$ and $v'$, where $v_3$ is fine.